me-box/databox/README.md

 ./databox-start dev
 ```

-Unlike using the pre-build images, this will clone all the relevant source repositories locally, and build them into the
+Unlike using the pre-built images, this will clone all the relevant source repositories locally, and build them into the
 required Docker images.

 When you start in development mode only the `core-components` are built from source.
-If you wish to develop one of the available apps or drivers then you can add them to you local install using:
+If you wish to develop one of the available apps or drivers then you can add them to your local install using:

 ```
 ./databox-install-component driver-os-monitor